 - In person, at any police station

-- To the Independent Police Complaints Commission.
-(Please note that under the new complaint legislation, the IPCC will take a much smaller role in the processing of complaints and any complaints sent to them will be forwarded automatically to North Yorkshire Police.
+- To the Independent Office for Police Conduct.
+(Please note that under the new complaint legislation, the IOPC will take a much smaller role in the processing of complaints and any complaints sent to them will be forwarded automatically to North Yorkshire Police.
 It will therefore be more efficient to contact North Yorkshire Police directly).

 Information to include